No Climbing Permit for Mount Kailash Has Ever Been Issued. The Real Reason Isn’t Difficulty

 The Global Grid

 The connection between Dunn’s Giza thesis and the Kailash geometry is the global grid framework developed by researchers including Bruce Cathie and Ivan T. Sanderson, whose twelve-point electromagnetic vortex map places both Kailash and Giza within the same planetary energy architecture.
-Angkor Wat in Cambodia, whose temple complex is oriented with astronomical precision that the construction period’s documented technology barely explains, sits at a angular relationship to Giza that the grid framework accounts for as a designed correspondence.
+Angkor Wat in Cambodia, whose temple complex is oriented with astronomical precision that the construction period’s known technology barely explains, sits at an angular relationship to Giza that the grid framework accounts for as a designed correspondence.
 Puma Punku in Bolivia, whose H-shaped stone blocks are machined to tolerances requiring either advanced tool technology or a construction method not present in the official account of pre-Columbian Bolivia, occupies a third grid coordinate.

 The thesis requires accepting that a planetary-scale engineering project was executed by an intelligence with complete geodetic knowledge of the Earth’s surface, the ability to quarry, transport, and construct at scales requiring energy sources not identified in the conventional archaeological record, and the motivation to distribute the resulting installations at geometric coordinates across every inhabited continent.